Grahm Junior College: History

 In 1968, the school was renamed Grahm Junior College after its long-term president, Milton L. Grahm.
-In September the same year, it was restructured as a non-profit institution.
+In September of the same year, it was restructured as a non-profit institution.
 In 1969, the college announced a $6 million development program, including $500,000 of equipment.
 It included two television studios and radio studios.
 The library was expanded and 14 classrooms were added.
 A physical education facility, classrooms, offices and an endowment were envisioned, but never realized.
 In 1974, the school received accreditation by the New England Association of Schools and Colleges.

 By 1974, enrollment at Grahm was declining, attributed by many to the end of the military draft and the rise of the community college system.
 In the mid-1970s many two-year colleges began to close or shed buildings or other assets.
 The Boston Globe reported that 30 out of 40 two year and trade schools closed between 1970 and 1980.
-In early 1977 Grahm's financial distress was publicly disclosed.
+In early 1977, Grahm's financial distress was publicly disclosed.
 Enrollment had declined 12 percent in three years.
 Staff salaries were cut and others were laid off.
 Fuel bills and inability to refinance were cited by the college administration as primary causes.

-In March 1977 Grahm Junior College filed for reorganization under the bankruptcy code, citing $3 million in assets and $3.326 million in liabilities.
+In March 1977, Grahm Junior College filed for reorganization under the bankruptcy code, citing $3 million in assets and $3.326 million in liabilities.
 Creditors repossessed much of the school's instructional assets in April 1979.
 Faculty continued to teach without pay in order for the final class to graduate, and the school closed that summer.
 Boston University purchased 632 Beacon St. (Myles Annex), 490 Commonwealth (Kenmore Hall) and the adjacent Wadsworth Hall in October 1979.
 The rights to the academic programs were acquired by Mount Ida College.